tgirod/noize/README.md

 Alas, this does not come for free.
 Blocks expose arrays of inputs and outputs, and operators don't address inputs and outputs individually.
 As blocks grow, it gets complicated to reason about.

+## 2024-06-13 passing a pointer at comptime

+Turns out it is possible to pass a pointer at comptime.
+If you define a container level variable, it will be allocated in the static memory of the program.
+Even though its content might not be defined at comptime, at least its address will be!